-In the past few months, Facebook Marketplace users have reported that they are reeling in dread having been locked out of their accounts due to a major glitch in the system.
+In the past few months, Facebook Marketplace users have reported reeling in dread having been locked out of their accounts due to a major glitch in the system.
 We’ve investigated the bug, and below is all you need to know about this Facebook bug.

 In 2016, Facebook launched Marketplace; it turned out to be a real game-changer on the e-commerce scene.
 Users can buy and sell goods on a direct, safe, and reliable platform.

-It provides a great way for business people and ordinary people looking to get rid of unwanted property to tap into a ready market in their communities.
-On the other hand, buyers go a chance not only to browse and shop but also to get into direct contact with the sellers for a more personal touch to the transaction.
+It provides a great way for business people and ordinary people to get rid of unwanted property to tap into a ready market in their communities.
+On the other hand, buyers go a chance to browse and shop and get into direct contact with the sellers for a more personal touch to the transaction.

 Functioned without any major flaws or faults.
 However, here’s what happened next.

 In Mid-2017, users started to report that their accounts were blocked from using Facebook.
 The problem mainly affected those trying to use the Marketplace feature to sell different items.
 However, a few other users complained about getting blocked despite having no interaction whatsoever with Marketplace.

 People would find themselves unable to log onto their accounts for anywhere between 72 hours and a week or even more.

 This major malfunction caused quite an online frenzy, with many users coming forward with similar complaints.
 At the time, Daily Star wrote that Facebook responded by releasing an update claimed to have cleared the bug.